 DenominatorTotal number of Utah children ages 0-17.

 How Are We Doing?Child asthma rates show no sign of declining in Utah.
-Child asthma point prevalence is higher for males compared to females at every age category except for 15-17 (2017-2018 BRFSS combined).
-The highest prevalence for males was in the age category 10-14 at 10.3% vs. 6.1% for females.
-The highest prevalence for females was in the 15-17 age category at 7.3% vs. 6.8% for males.
+Child asthma point prevalence is higher for males compared to females at every age category.
+The highest prevalence for males and females was in the age category 15-17 (10.3% vs. 8.0%)(2019-2020, BRFSS).

 What Is Being Done?The Utah Asthma Program (UAP) works with the Utah Asthma Task Force and other partners to maximize the reach, impact, efficiency, and sustainability of comprehensive asthma control services in Utah.
 This is accomplished by providing a seamless alignment of asthma services across the public health and health care sector, ensuring that people with asthma receive all of the services they need.
 The UAP focuses on building program infrastructure and implementing strategies that improve asthma control, reduce asthma-related emergency department visits and hospitalizations, and reduce health care costs.
 Program infrastructure is strengthened through a focus on strategies to create and support a comprehensive asthma control program, these strategies include: strengthening leadership, building strategic partnerships, and using strategic communication, surveillance, and evaluation.
 In addition, the UAP implements strategies outlined in the Centers for Disease Control and Prevention (CDC) EXHALE technical package to improve asthma control.
 The six strategy areas outlined in the EXHALE technical package are: 1.
 Education on asthma self-management.
 2. e-Xtinguishing smoking and secondhand smoke.
 3. Home visits for trigger reduction and asthma self-management.
 4. Achievement of guidelines-based medical management.
 5. Linkages and coordination of care across settings.
 6. Environmental policies or best practices to reduce asthma triggers from indoor, outdoor, and occupational sources.
 These strategies are expected to improve asthma control and quality of life by increasing access to health care and increasing coordination and coverage for comprehensive asthma control services both in the public health and health care sectors.
 Specifically, these strategies include identifying people with poorly controlled asthma, linking them to health care providers and NAEPP EPR-3 guidelines-based care, educating them on asthma self-management strategies, providing a supportive school environment, and referring to or providing home trigger reduction services for those who need them.